kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 `batch/v1` Job by adding a user-facing `spec.scheduling` field, allowing users to express explicit scheduling intent such as gang scheduling[^1], topology co-location, and disruption policies.

+The feature has gone through two alpha releases:

-The first alpha, introduced in v1.36, intentionally bypassed this user-facing API: the controller inferred a hardcoded `Gang` policy from the Job's type (parallel Jobs with indexed completion mode), with `minCount` fixed to `parallelism`.
-This revision replaces that automatic, controller-inferred model with an explicit, user-driven design that separates scheduling *policy* (expressed by the user) from workload *structure* (owned by the Job API).
-It is built on the reusable scheduling building blocks and the shared `workloadbuilder` translation library defined in [KEP-6089], keeping the Job integration consistent with the rest of the ecosystem rather than reinventing bespoke logic.
+- **v1alpha1 (v1.36)** intentionally bypassed a user-facing API: the controller inferred a hardcoded `Gang` policy from the Job's type (parallel Jobs with indexed completion mode), with `minCount` fixed to `parallelism`.
+- **v1alpha2 (v1.37)** replaced that automatic, controller-inferred model with an explicit, user-driven design that separates scheduling policy from workload structure.
+It introduced the `spec.scheduling` field on the Job API, built on the reusable scheduling building blocks and the shared `workloadbuilder` translation library defined in [KEP-6089], keeping the Job integration consistent with the rest of the ecosystem rather than reinventing bespoke logic.

 The Job controller acts as a translator, compiling `spec.scheduling` into the underlying `Workload`/`PodGroup` objects.
 When `spec.scheduling` is omitted, it defaults to `Basic` scheduling, so the scheduling outcome of existing Jobs is preserved.

-The Job integration remains in Alpha for the v1.37 cycle, allowing the user-facing API to be validated before graduation.
+For v1.38 the integration is promoted to Beta and the `WorkloadWithJob` feature gate is enabled by default.
+Because the `spec.scheduling` field is embedded in the GA `batch/v1` API, its building blocks graduate straight into `scheduling.k8s.io/v1` (with Go type aliases left in `v1alpha3`) as described in [KEP-6089].
+The Beta revision also resolves the design questions the v1alpha2 left open and the controller exposes metrics for the `Workload`/`PodGroup` lifecycle.
+Default enablement is conditional on the `GenericWorkload` gate ([KEP-4671]) being enabled by default in the same release, since `WorkloadWithJob` depends on it.

 ## Motivation